yebyen/urbinit/README.md

     + /~dilmex-dilwyl-midsub-daplet--lantux-filtex-binsub-mognex/try/1/bin/till/hoon
     ~dilmex-dilwyl-midsub-daplet--lantux-filtex-binsub-mognex/try=>

-If you are totally new here, you should stop there, and pick up the official Urbit docs at their first mention of `:begin`.
+If you are totally new, you should stop here and pick up the official Urbit docs.
+You can start reading at their first mention of `:begin`.
 You are ready for your first destroyer.
-If you are not so new here, you may already know what to do next.
+If you are not so new here, you may already have a good idea of what to do next.

 There are no Unix system calls in Urbit, this is by design.
 If docker started `vere` directly, you would be trapped there, which is still a problem because